What does “oishii” mean in Japanese?

 - 美 : a kanji character used to mean ‘beautiful’ in Japanese.

-- 味 : a kanji character used to mean ‘taste’ in Japanese.
+- 味 : a kanji character used to mean a ‘taste’ in Japanese.

-These two kanji characters tell us that “oishii” literally means a ‘beautiful taste’ in Japanese.
+From these two kanji characters, we can understand that oishii literally means a ‘beautiful taste’ in Japanese.
 This literal interpretation is not in line with the actual meanings, but still understandable, I think.
-If we could visualize tastes, the colors of delicious things would be beautiful.
+If we could see tastes, the colors of delicious things would be beautiful.

 Example #1: how to say “delicious” in Japanese